rollkit/docs/tutorials/ibc-connection.md

 osmosisd tx ibc-transfer transfer transfer $CHANNEL_ID $GM_KEY 42069$IBC_DENOM_STRING --node tcp://localhost:46657 --chain-id osmosis-testnet-1 --from osmosis-relay --fees 500uosmo
 ```

-And then check the balances of the receiver address with if it the token is relayed or not:
+And then check the balances of the receiver address to see if the token has been relayed or not:

 ```bash
 gmd query bank balances $GM_KEY --node tcp://localhost:36657